al333xj/linux_helpers/audio_editing/reaper.md

 I tested this by downloading [MT Power Drumkit](https://www.powerdrumkit.com/download76187.php) as a VST3, 64-bit, for Windows.
 Saved this to `~/Documents/ReaperEffects/windows-for-yabridge`.
 Then I followed the GH to add this via `yabridgectl`

 ```
+yabridgectl add $HOME/Documents/ReaperEffects/windows-for-yabridge/
+yabridgectl sync
+# ^ this tried to make me install Wine Mono.
+I let it do it, but it failed with a "corrupted checksum" error or something.
+Still seemed to work though.
 ```

+All appears to be working!